-You can download study resources by swapping your own or purchasing Exchange Credits.
+Download study resources by swapping your own or buying Exchange Credits.

 Ode to a Nightingale Analysis - Oral Presentation